General terms and conditions

 In these Terms, the following definitions apply:

-- as principal (Supplier or Buyer) in its own name and for its own account.
+(b) as principal (Seller or Buyer) in its own name and for its own account.

-4.3.
-The Supplier is solely responsible for delivering Products that correspond to the description, condition and specifications communicated in the listing and/or during the mediation process.
+4.5.
+Supplier responsibility.
+The Supplier remains solely responsible for ensuring that Products correspond to the description, condition and specifications communicated in the listing and/or during the mediation process.

 5. Use of the Website and registration